alessiovietri/rep-o-matic/README.md

 This will create:
 - 4 exceptions for the repository: 'RepoNameNotFoundException', 'RepoNameNotCreatedException', 'RepoNameNotUpdatedException' and 'RepoNameNotDeletedException'
 - The model file 'RepoName.php' inside the 'Models' directory
 - The 'Repositories' directory with 2 directories inside: 'Contracts' and 'RepoName'.
 The 'Contracts' directory will contain all the repositories' contracts.
 The 'RepoName' directory will contain all the repositories for 'RepoName'.
-The command will also bind the contract with the repository's file
+The command will also bind the contract to the repository's file
 - The migration 'create_reponames_table'
 - The 'RepoNamesSeeder'.
 The command will also update the 'DatabaseSeeder' file, adding the line to call 'RepoNamesSeeder'